nagavenkateshgavini/data_scrapers/README.md

 ## Overview

 The `data_scrapers` directory includes different scraping scripts designed to extract data from diverse sources.
 Each script is tailored to scrape specific websites or APIs.
+The website that we have used in the repo is https://quotes.toscrape.com/, scraping title, author and tags.

 ## Usage